-- Defense of Cambrex Corporation, a public life-sciences company, in a fraud and breach of contract action in connection with a corporate acquisition; Cambrex won summary judgment on all claims and the decision was affirmed by the Second Circuit Court of Appeals.
-See Rubin Squared v.
-Cambrex Corporation, 2009 WL 765008 (C.A.2 (N.Y.).
+- Defense of a public life-sciences company in a fraud and breach of contract action in connection with a corporate acquisition; the client won summary judgment on all claims and the decision was affirmed by the Second Circuit Court of Appeals.

-- Representation of John Francis Wille, a Louisiana man sentenced to death for murder in 1986, in a post-conviction proceeding to exonerate him on the basis of false confessions and numerous constitutional violations.
-In 2014, Milbank secured a court order vacating Mr. Wille’s death sentence and continues to fight to prove his innocence.
+- Lead counsel for John Francis Wille, a Louisiana man sentenced to death in for murder in 1986, in a post-conviction proceeding to exonerate him on the basis of false confessions and numerous constitutional violations.
+In 2014, Milbank secured a court order vacating Mr. Wille’s death sentence; the Louisiana Supreme Court affirmed the lower court’s decision in 2017.
+Mr. Rangwala leads a team that continues to fight to prove Mr. Wille’s innocence.